History Videos and TV contributions

 Addendum 2016

-30 years later, prosecution had become impossible due to the statute of limitations, one of the ex-engineers claimed in one Wikipedia discussion post, the blowing out was done with full intention and on the instructions of the boss, among other things to get rid of the annoying graphite dust from the reactor into the Chernobyl cloud.
-Of course, the ex-boss sees it completely differently...
+30 years later, prosecution had become impossible due to the statute of limitations, one of the ex-engineers claimed in one Wikipedia discussion postThat the blowing out was done with full intent and on the instructions of the boss, in order to get rid of the disruptive graphite dust from the reactor into the Chernobyl cloud, among other things.
+The ex-boss, of course, sees it completely differently ...

 See:

-The study on the subject: Basic safety problems with the high-temperature reactor and particular deficits with the THTR-300 by Lothar Hahn - June 1986 -
+The study on the subject: Fundamental safety problems with the high-temperature reactor and particular deficits with the THTR-300 by Lothar Hahn in June 1986.

-As well as the contribution Sparkling eyes in SPIEGEL from June 09.06.1986, XNUMX -
+As well as the contribution Sparkling eyes in SPIEGEL from June 09, 1986.

 *